smart-on-fhir/cumulus-library-data-metrics/cumulus_library_data_metrics/c_us_core_v6_count/README.md

 that does not necessarily indicate a failure on the part of the server software's compliance.
 The data may not be present in the first place.

+Where a field is both Mandatory and Must Support, we don't include it in the Must Support table.
+Except in cases where the Must Support requirement is more specific than the Mandatory requirement.
+For example, in DiagnosticReport Labs, the `effective[X]` choice field has some constraints that the Mandatory table will validate.
+But on the Must Support side, only `effectiveDateTime` must be supported, so the Must Support table includes its own `valid_effective_date_time` check that just looks at that one variant of the field.

 ### A note on profile mandatory checks

 All the same profile-specific cautions in the `q_valid_us_core_v6` metric